riscv-software-src/.github/profile/README.md

 ![RISC-V Logo](https://riscv.org/wp-content/uploads/2020/06/riscv-color.svg)

-These repos consist of RISC-V software that has been donated to RISC-V International.
+These repos consist of RISC-V software that is maintained by RISC-V International.
 These repositories represent upstream sources for many open source projects.